In South Africa’s Cape Winelands, winemakers at the Vergenoegd Wine Estate have all their ducks in a row — literally.

 According to Vergenoegd’s website, the ducks help minimize the use of chemicals in the vines.

 Have you seen any innovative pest management practices in place near you?
-If so, I’d love to hear about them.
+If so, please share them in the comments below.

 Where in the World?